SWIOID Review and Statement of Expectations

 In the case of the Upper Murrumbidgee River, and other rivers impacted by the operations of Snowy Hydro Limited, the Statement of Expectations allows the two Commonwealth shareholder Ministers in Snowy Hydro Limited – the Ministers for Finance and Energy – to set their expectations for operations.

-The most recent Statement of Expectations was drafted in 2021 and, given that it was drafted with a focus on Energy and Finance, aligns with objectives of those portfolios.
-It does not however include any considerations for downstream water uses, such as town water supply, environmental, social or cultural needs.
+We are pleased to say that a new Statement of Expectations was drafted in 2024, recognising the multiple values of our rivers and the need for these to be considered in Snowy Hydro’s operations.
+Prior to that, the Statement of Expectations drafted in 2021 was done so with a focus on Energy and Finance.
+It did not however include any considerations for downstream water uses, such as town water supply, environmental, social or cultural needs.

-This page below has been created for you to learn more about the importance of the Statement of Expectations.
-It also provides some draft text proposed to be included in the next version.
-We encourage you to read through and if you feel strongly, take action to ensure the next iteration of the Statement of Expectations has community input.
+This page below was created for people to learn more about the importance of the Statement of Expectations.
+It also provided some draft text proposed to be included in the latest version.
+Given the Statement of Expectations can continue to be changes, we encourage you to read through to learn more, as it is an important document we’ll need to watch into the future.

 Updating the Statement of Expectations